 The Emu Plains Agricultural Farm was established to provide work for an influx of convicts after the end of the Napoleonic wars.
 It initially accommodated 270 convicts and 11 overseers.
 Wheat, maize and tobacco were the main crops cultivated.
 The first superintendent was an ex-convict, Richard Fitzgerald.

 John Dickson was a Scottish engineer who applied to settle in New South Wales.
-He brought with him a steam-engine as well as other equipment and tools.
+He arrive in 1813 and brought with him a steam-engine as well as other equipment and tools.
 Governor Macquarie granted him 15 acres at Cockle Bay for his steam-driven mill – Australia’s first.
 He was also granted 3000 acres near Camden as a grazing farm.
 More

 The rum trade was influential in the new colony.
 When government funds were insufficient to build a new hospital, Governor Macquarie persuaded a consortium of businessmen to undertake the task.
 In return they were granted a monopoly on rum imports.
-The contract allowed them to import 45,000 gallons of rum, later increased to 60,000 gallons.
-Convict labour was also provided for the building works.
-The Rum Hospital, in Macquarie Street, accepted its first convict patients in 1816.
+What became known as the Rum Hospital, in Macquarie Street, accepted its first convict patients in 1816.
 More